To the contributors

 Theofilos welcome contributions to academia, forum and biblos in the fields of theology, philosophy, and culture, and their neighbouring disciplines.

-Contributions should be relevant for the overall purpose of the journal, i.e. to present, analyse and discuss the credibility and relevance of the Christian faith.
+Contributions should be of high quality and relevant for the overall purpose of the journal, i.e. to present, analyse, and discuss the credibility and relevance of the Christian faith.

-Manuscripts submitted to academia (i) should constitute a unique contribution to the academic debate within a field of study with relevance for the overall purpose of Theofilos and (ii) should not previously have been published elsewhere in the same format.
+Manuscripts submitted to academia should constitute a unique contribution to the academic debate within a field of study with relevance for the overall purpose of Theofilos.

 Authors are asked only to submit academic texts that they consider complete with respect to content, language and format.
 Texts in academia should be written in Norwegian, Swedish, Danish or English, and should usually be no shorter than 4.000 words and no longer than 9.000 words.
 The submitted text should be sent in a Word document to firstname.lastname@example.org according to the guidelines set out in Formalia below.

-The editor(s) will read the manuscript.
-If it is relevant for Theofilos, it will be sent to two anonymous peer reviewers for evaluation.
 Provided that the text is accepted for publication, it will be sent to the author with indicated revisions (if needed) with regard to content, language and / or format.
-Corrections, recommendations, and comments should be reviewed promptly and appropriate amendments be done before the revised text is sent back to the editor.
+Corrections, recommendations, and comments should be reviewed promptly and appropriate amendments be done before the revised text is sent back to the editor(s) alongside the author’s revision report.

 Should the submitted / revised text not meet the standards required for publication in academia the author will receive a written motivation for the editorial decision.